invesdwin/invesdwin-nowicket/README.md

 ```
 ## Documentation

-See our documentation website: http://invesdwin.de/nowicket/
+We created an elaborate website for this purpose.
 There you will find a detailed guide that explains how the framework works and lots of examples with commented code available here on github.
+See our documentation website here: http://invesdwin.de/nowicket/